tijme/blog-v1/source/_posts/securing-your-hometown-in-case-of-a-direct-teorrorist-threat.md

 ---
-title: Securing Amsterdam againsts a direct terrorist threat
+title: Securing Amsterdam against a direct terrorist threat
 subtitle: A mathematical model of security for control zoning Amsterdam in case of a critical threat level.
 description: Using a mathematical model of security it is possible to calculate the position of roadblocks as (cost) efficiently as possible in case of a direct terrorist threat.
 keywords: securing, amsterdam, mathematical, security, roadblocks, efficient, terrorist, threat